 2. Lion of Lucerne

-Two Days in Lucerne included a visit to the Lion of Lucerne.
+The two days included a visit to the Lion of Lucerne.
 It is a world famous monument.
 It was carved out of rock in memory of the the Swiss Guards who were massacred in the French Revolution at the Tuileries Palace in Paris in 1792.
+Swiss Guards are Swiss soldiers who have served as guards at foreign European courts since the late 15th century.
 Mark Twain had described the Lion of Lucerne as “the most mournful and moving piece of stone in the world”.

 3. Mount Titlis in Switzerland